Started the hike in morning 9 am and finished 4 pm. It’s difficult and dangerous hike during rain.

 Posted by Ajay Kumar on Thursday, 12 April 2018

-My name is Ajay, living in Bangkok, Thailand and I am an e-Business Consultant, Entrepreneur & Explorer.
+My name is Ajay, I am from Dehradun, India and living in Bangkok, Thailand.
+I am an e-Business Consultant, Entrepreneur & Explorer.
 So far I traveled in 11 countries & 48 cities.
 I am also founder at MVM Infotech, BrandMediaSEO, TraveloWeb & Exploring Tourism companies and brands.

 www.mvminfotech.com www.brandmediaseo.com www.traveloweb.com www.exploringtourism.com